 Today the coronavirus was declared a pandemic.
 Cases are rising swiftly outside China, Italy is in lockdown, the US is quarantining entire towns and other countries are closing schools and universities.
 The stock market went through one of the largest intraday drops in history on what is already being called Black Monday and people are now talking about an economic recession.

 Yet hidden amongst the deluge of terrible headlines, there was one that stood out to me.
-It was hidden on the Guardian’s homepage beneath blinking red ‘live’ updates and nine negative headlines: Australia’s Chief Medical Officer Brendan Murphy urged calm and said that for most people, this will be a ‘very mild illness’.
+It was hidden on the Guardian’s homepage beneath blinking red ‘live’ updates and nine negative headlines: Australia’s Chief Medical Officer Brendan Murphy urged calm.

 I’m no sage, but I generally split all things in life into two categories: things I can change, and things I can’t change.
 The vast, vast majority of events fall into the first category.
-I obviously can’t change the spread of coronavirus, I can’t change news reporting about the coronavirus, I can’t change office conversations about coronavirus and I can’t change stock market panic over coronavirus.
-I also can’t change the fact that the media favours the negative stories over the glimmers of good news, such as the record-low number of new cases in China and decreasing numbers in South Korea.
+I obviously can’t change the spread of coronavirus, I can’t change news reporting about the coronavirus, I can’t change office conversations about coronavirus and I can’t change a coronavirus-induced recession.
+I also can’t change the fact that the media favours the negative stories over the glimmers of good news, however small they may seem.

 The first is negativity bias – we focus on negative information more than positive information, which is hypothesised to be an innate evolutionary behaviour to avoid danger.
 The second is availability bias – we place more importance on recent information because we remember it better, which reduces our ability to see the bigger picture.
 The third is confirmation bias, which causes us to value information that fits pre-existing beliefs brought about by the first two biases.
 It’s a self-reinforcing cycle.